“One thing you can’t hide – is when you’re crippled inside.” ~ John Lennon

 Like relief from lower back pain, unstable posture, support in sitting for longer hours in meditation, stronger core muscles, relaxed breathing, stress-free life, healthy kidney, good sexual life etc.

-The below link will help you understand the emotion code of the body, as per a book Emotion code by Dr. Bradley Nelson.
+The video will help you understand the emotional code of the body, as per the book Emotion Code by Dr. Bradley Nelson, and why it’s important to free your body from trapped emotions.

 Image Source